CSC581/shared-engine/docs/Engine_Reference_Trimmed.md

 static void applyGravity(Entity& entity, float deltaTime);
 ```

-Everything on `Physics` is static — the class is effectively a namespace
+Everything on `Physics` is static: the class is effectively a namespace
 holding one piece of shared, global data: `gravity_`.

 | Variable | Type | Purpose |